 The programme shown reflects the existing C21 curriculum and may be reviewed prior to the start of your academic year.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/2025 academic year.
 The final modules will be published by September 2024.

 The programme initially focuses on preparing you for learning in higher education and building a platform for integrated clinical sciences.
 During the first semester of Year 1 you are introduced to the core knowledge, skills and behaviour expected of a doctor.

 - Your introduction runs for the first 12 weeks, covering the basics of anatomy, biochemistry, physiology, cell and molecular biology, immunology, microbiology and pathology

 - You will develop the fundamental communication, clinical skills and professionalism required of a doctor.

-The remainder of year one is based on a series of clinical scenarios linking the basic sciences to common clinical conditions, such as musculoskeletal injuries, heart disease, diabetes and gastrointestinal problems.
+The remainder of Year 1 is based on a series of clinical scenarios linking the basic sciences to common clinical conditions, such as musculoskeletal injuries, heart disease, diabetes and gastrointestinal problems.

 - You will learn to address medical problems from first principles, and develop scientific reasoning skills.